Wisdom, sleeping..

 We mind the well when it ran dry..

-I asked my son, Daniel Tenner, for whom I mainly write, to read the "posts" and comment, now or later.
-His role is clear and inevitable: to challenge me, to replace me.
+I asked my son, Daniel Tenner, for whom I mainly wrote, to read the "posts" and comment, now or later.
+His role is inevitable: to challenge me, to replace me.
 He does and will riposte to my claims, on-line or in his mind and actions: “Why do you say this?
 I find that reality, my reality, is different.
 The world is different now!
 This is how I see things.”
-I wish this response will grow up in time into a dialogue between father and son, as equals.
+I wish his response will mature in time into a dialogue between father and son.
 Even when I will no more be able to answer.

-I still dream to prove false the eternal complaint of the generational gap so well put in words by Willa Sibert Cather**:
+I still dream, poor me, to prove false the eternal complaint of the generational gap so well put in words by Willa Sibert Cather**:

 “The dead might as well try to speak to the living as the old to the young.”